By: Justin Martinez (@JustJustin956)

 He doesn’t get nearly as much respect as he deserves, but he plays the game of basketball the right way.
 One has to wonder just how good Indiana would’ve been had they not traded him away for George Hill, but the Pacers’ loss is San Antonio’s gain.

-The two-time Defensive Player of the Year is more than just a lockdown defender.
-He averaged a career-high 25.5 points per game last season as well.
+The two-time Defensive Player of the Year is more than just a lockdown defender, as he averaged a career-high 25.5 points per game last season.
 In Leonard’s six seasons with the Spurs, he’s increased his points per game and assists per game totals each season.
 And it’s fair to say that those numbers will continue to rise.

 Leonard is a force to be reckoned with in this league, and barring another shady collision with Zaza Pachulia, he’ll surely be leading the Spurs to another deep playoff run this upcoming season.